abeldekat/lazyflex.nvim/README.md

   -- user collection:
   user = {
-    -- collection defined in a module in your config.
-    -- The module must implement the following stub: mod = "lazyflex.collections.stub", -- for example: "config.lazyflex"
+    -- lazyflex will first try to require the default "mod" property -- The module is -optional- in the user's configuration, -- and should implement "lazyflex.collections.stub"
+    mod = "config.lazyflex",
+    -- without user.mod, any user.presets specified will have no effect: fallback = "lazyflex.collections.stub", -- do not modify
-    presets = {}, -- example: {"test"}, where "test" provides keywords },
+    presets = {}, -- example when implemented: { "test" }
+  },

-  -- keywords for plugins to always enable: keywords_to_always_enable = { "lazy", "tokyo" },
+  -- keywords for plugins to always enable: keywords_to_always_enable = { "lazy" },

   -- keywords specified by the user
   -- Merged with the keywords from the presets and keywords_to_always_enable: